 The Need for Fair Compensation

-There are many ways you can suffer from a broken leg which include being involved in a car accident, workplace accident, sports related accident or being injured by a defective product or machine.
+There are many ways you can suffer from a broken leg which include being involved in a car accident, workplace accident, sports related accident, motorcycle crash, or being injured by a defective product or machine.
 Regardless of the reason you've been injured, our Illinois personal injury lawyers understand that you aren't looking forward to accumulating a great deal of debt due to expensive medical treatments and time spent at home recovering.
 If your injuries are due to someone else's irresponsible or negligent behavior, you have the right to recover your medical costs, lost wages and compensation in the value of your pain and suffering or lowered quality of living.

 Rosenfeld Injury Lawyers LLC is an award winning and leading personal injury law firm that has a long track record of success in Illinois.
 We've recovered compensation on behalf of thousands of clients and would be happy to review your case and educate you on your legal options at no cost or obligation to you.
 Contact us today to arrange your consultation with one of our qualified Chicago personal injury attorneys.
 It is our guarantee that you will never be required to pay an attorney's fee unless we are able to secure damages on your behalf.